 If I go to an interview, I'm expected to pass a social skills test.
 The interview.
 Designed to fail me at the start, in other words, as I use a different form of social communication.

 If I am then employed, I am almost certainly expected to socialise and work exactly like a non-autistic person, even if it destroys my creativity and ability to concentrate (i.e. the very things the job needs).
 My appraisals will most likely say that I am rude and unco-operative, even though I'm not.
+Just socialising differently.

 If I manage to stay in the building, I'm expected to work under flickering fluorescent lighting (because it would cost 'too much' to replace one bulb with another, allegedly).
 I'm expected to be deafened by noise, also.
 Perhaps nauseated by intense smell.
 Asking for any form of accommodation is seem as 'a cost', even if the end result is huge productivity and profit from me.

 These are the usual barriers to economic success.
 None of them are 'my autism'.
+Then we add in the new research showing that nearly all autistic people are bullied at work.
+Mmm.

 I co-run two businesses and a charity.
 Many autistic people I know are employed, many in the professions of law, accounting, surveying, healthcare, etc. Some are not.
 All are valued.
 All contribute, whether financially or vocationally, or as friends and fellow travellers on life's journey.